purplebugs/eik-search/README.md

 The web browser should show the home page of Kibana, the UI used for developing and running Elasticsearch queries that will be used in the https://eik.dev/ application for search.

-### Become familiar with running a command in Kibana Dev Tools
+### Learn how to run a command in Kibana Dev Tools

 1. Navigate to Dev Tools within Kibana by clicking Dev Tools in the left hand menu
 2. The following command below should appear in Dev Tools by default
 4. Run the command by clicking within the command
 5. Then click the green arrow or hit Cmd/Ctrl + Enter
+6. The right hand panel should show the search results
+6. You have now run a command in Kibana Dev Tools

 ```
 GET _search